For the first time, Seattle could institute its own capital gains tax to pay for homeless housing

-For perhaps the first time in Seattle’s history — and in a rare move for a city where there is no income tax — the city could tax capital gains from sales of assets like stock and real estate, under a new proposal from Councilmember Andrew Lewis.
+For perhaps the first time in Seattle’s history — and in a rare move for a city where there is no income tax — the city could tax capital gains from sales of assets like stock under a new proposal from Councilmember Andrew Lewis.

 This comes amid a flurry of tax proposals from other City Council members, but this tax would be for one purpose: building housing for Seattle’s homeless.